 My first reaction was that there should be a chip in the e-cigarette that captures data to be transmitted and stored.
 Big data should be collected from vaping immediately.
 I was thinking about all the health info that could be assembled quickly from these battery powered devices.
-Lung capacity, amount of nicotine per second/minute/hour, draws per charge, particulate matter in external air…and trend-lines for everything.
+Lung capacity, ingredients, amount of nicotine per second/minute/hour, draws per charge, particulate matter in external air…and trend-lines for everything.

 My next thought was that they should be solar powered.
 Why aren’t they able to absorb sunlight as power?
 Standing in the sun with a stick in your mouth?
 Use the power right there.
 And for that matter why doesn’t the act of sucking air generate sufficient power?
 Hello, funnel turbine.
 Why are you sucking power out of the grid?
 Oh, that’s right.
 You want to buy accessories, I mean batteries.
 Got it.

 Neither of them seemed to have a firm idea about the energy use, let alone health risks or harm.
 They said it’s “just vapor”.
 But the fact is not much data has been collected.

 The man from NY listened to me, took a long drag from his plastic tube of toxic fumes and said “By Jove!
 My old man you might be right!
 Could a teeny chip really go inside this contraption to record data?
 I will go start a company right now on that idea!”

 I wondered if they read the news from the FDA: